Spouse visa, Section 30 Residence Act

 Step 1: Determine the responsibility and book an appointment

-First, you must find the embassy responsible for you.
-Responsibility is generally based on your place of residence and can be found on the website of the respective embassy (see, for example, the list of the various embassies in India here and the joint website of the embassies in the USA here ).
-Once you have found the right embassy, you must book an appointment in the embassy appointment booking system ( RK-Visa ) at your respective embassy.
-Due to the embassies being overloaded, appointments are often not available and you can only register for a place on the waiting list.
+First, you need to find the embassy responsible for you.
+Jurisdiction generally depends on your place of residence and can be found on the respective embassy's website (see, for example, the list of the various embassies in India here and the joint website of the embassies in the USA here ).
+Once you have found the correct embassy, you need to book an appointment using the embassy appointment booking system ( RK-Visa ) at your respective embassy.
+Due to embassies being overloaded, appointments are often unavailable, and you can only register for a place on the waiting list.
 Further details on determining the responsible embassy and registering for an appointment can be found in our Visa Application Guide.

 Step 2: Collect the necessary documents

-Once you have identified the responsible embassy, you can visit the website to find out which documents will be necessary for your application for a spouse visa for family reunification.
+Once you have identified the relevant embassy, you can find out on the website which documents will be required for your application for a spouse visa for family reunification.

 Basically, the following documents are required: